hapax/hapax.github.io/assets/reality.md

-Each star, planet, and organism, each atom of the interstellar medium, even empty space itself, each of these moving parts is a constellation to the scientist, a dot-to-dot onto which we project scientific images and meanings, and which change as new data points become visible and old ones dim and disappear.
+Each star, planet, and organism, each atom of the interstellar medium, even empty space itself, each of these moving parts is a constellation to the scientist, a dot-to-dot onto which they project scientific images and meanings, and which change as new data points become visible or old ones dim and disappear.
 For every human culture which has looked up at Orion and seen something different, there is a subfield of astronomy or physics or